47.50

 Latest reported balance-sheet figures.

-Held by 1 investor
+watched by 1

 Information, not financial advice.